combine-org/combine-org.github.io/content/authors/COMBINE-2025/_index.md

 #  description: We have limited funding for travel bursaries or contributions towards accommodation.
 These will be given out to those who have a significant contribution to make to the HARMONY meeting.
 #  link: https://forms.gle/Ta72fwz5Bt2zb4YKA

 topics:
+- Model use and development to advance mechanistic understanding in various biological areas, including: development, epigenetics, host-pathogen systems, plant systems, and microbiomes and communities
 - Data exchange, pipelines and model standards for systems and synthetic biology
 - Visualization and graphical notation standards for systems and synthetic biology
 - Standards for sharing and analysing biological pathway data